4 Best Practices for Creating Pull Requests

 Pull request Best Practices

 Whether you are shipping code from mesmerizing scenic valleys, quaint villages, or from your porcelain throne in a 2BHK flat on floor 17 of a tower in a bustling city …effective code review is a great way to boost developer productivity and reduce technical debt.
 In fact, for efficient code reviews, a report recommends raising a pull request for 200-400 lines of code (LOC).
 The report claims this to be an effective way to catch 70-90% of bugs in 60-90 minutes of code review sessions.
-Anything beyond that significantly dives south in terms of development team’s productivity.
+Anything beyond that significantly dives south in terms of the development team’s productivity.
 That’s just one of the many pull requests best practices that you’ll find in this insight.
-But before that, we need to get clear about Pull requests vs merge requests vs code reviews.

 Pull request Best Practices